TommasoPillon/TEMOA-Italy/README.md

 # Sensitivity analysis for hydrogen end-use technologies through Energy System Optimization Models: an application to TEMOA-Italy

+This repository includes input data and results of my Master's Thesis.

 ## Abstract

 The increasing global focus on hydrogen as a pivotal means to achieve decarbonization objectives prompts a critical inquiry into its future economic viability.
 Addressing this uncertainty necessitates using powerful analytical instruments, among which Energy System Optimization Models.